loomio/loomio-docs/oric/src/for-success.md

 ### Poll

-A simple poll has many possible uses.
+A simple poll is good for when there are several options and you can only choose one.
+For example, you might use it to decide:
+- where to hold your next in-person meeting
+- which of 3 quotes to accept
+- who to give an award to
 You can set it to be single-choice or multiple-choice.
-For example, you might use a simple poll to decide where to hold your next in-person meeting.

-*Insert simple-poll-setup.gif and simple-poll-view.gif
+*Insert simple-poll-setup.gif and simple-poll-view.gif*

-### Time poll
+### Time

 Use a time poll to find the best time to meet.
 Provide a few different options.
 Everyone marks each time with good, doable or bad.
 Then, Loomio shows you the best time.
 From there, you can send a calendar invitation to all your board members.

 *Insert time-poll-illustration.gif*

+### Dot

+A dot vote could be useful if you want to know, for example, which 3 out of 7 possible options people most want.
+A person can put all 3 eggs in one basket (if they're really keen on that option and otherwise don't mind) or allocate one vote each to 3 different options.

+### Score

+A score poll might be useful in **shortlisting candidates** for a job.

+### Ranked choice

+A ranked choice poll is good when there are many options and you want people to choose a few and put them in order of preference.
+You might use it for an election where there are, say, 100 voters, 10 candidates and only 3 positions.
+It could be a good way to enable your members **to elect the next board of directors**?

 ---
 ## When should we use a proposal instead of a poll?

-Proposals are best when there's only really one option on the table.
+Proposals are best when there's only one option on the table.
 For example, you might use a proposal to agree:
 * to lodge a funding application
 * on the new terms of a lease
 * to approve the annual financial statements